 HOW HAVE YOU ENDED UP DOING THIS?

-I made drawings, paintings, sculptures, and installations since 2010.
-At that time, I was discovered by Rafael Doctor (Cultural Manager and Art Historian) who was the director of MUSAC.
-I exhibited my work at commercial galleries, as well as at some group exhibitions, while I was pursuing my degree.
+I made drawings, paintings, sculptures and installations since 2010.
+At that time, I was discovered by Rafael Doctor (cultural manager and art historian) who was the director of MUSAC.
+I exhibited my work in commercial galleries, as well as in some collective exhibitions, while I was studying.

 ABOUT MY WORK.

 In an artist’s first solo exhibition it is possible to definitively confirm which are the coordinates